kuffert/ArcadeShooter/README.md

 Currently there are three levels, but it's easy to add more.
 Simply add a new Level builder method in the level class to instantiate more enemies.

 This project was created for Game Engines, Fall of 2014.
-While I have finished the game in this format, I will likely be porting it to Unity fairly soon.